Fabrication of an Extended Electric Bike

 Sufficient supply for the BLDC hub motor and battery charging requirements.
 In the simulation, a graph was obtained showing output current and voltage versus input

-The primary role of the boost converter in this system was to elevate the voltage from 24 V to 55 V, ensuring a voltage that demonstrated the converter’s efficiency across varying conditions.
-The converter exhibited stable performance when maintaining an output voltage of 48 V, a current
+The primary role of the boost converter in this system was to elevate the voltage from 24 V to 55 V, ensuring a voltage that demonstrated the converters efficiency across varying conditions.
+The converter exhibited stable performance when maintaining an output voltage of 48 V, a current adequate to power the motor load, and voltage stability under transient conditions.
+Fig. 11 presents the simulation of the boost converter.

 Practical Results of IoT-Integrated GPS Module

 Simulation results also highlighted the integration of the Burj Track application with the Internet of Things (IoT) and GPS systems.
-The module provided real-time monitoring of the vehicle’s location and performance.
+The module provided real-time monitoring of the vehicles location and performance.
 Features included mileage tracking, ride playback, and live updates on parameters such as fuel consumption, engine ON/OFF times, and total distance traveled.
-When connected to a mobile device, the system displayed comprehensive information regarding the vehicle’s operation.
+When connected to a mobile device, the system displayed comprehensive information regarding the vehicles operation.
 Fig. 12 and 13 illustrate simulation results of the Burj Track application under IoT control, demonstrating its potential to enhance both monitoring and security of the EEB system.

 CONCLUSION

-management.
-Overall, this approach combines affordability, sustainability, and operational safety, thereby contributing to both user convenience and environmental conservation.
+thereby contributing to both user convenience and environmental conservation.

 ACKNOWLEDGMENT